teticio/deej-ai.online-app/README.md

 ```
 kubectl get svc -n deejai
 ```
 will return an external IP for the Elastic Load Balancer (ELB).
 You will need to point your domain to the ELB by editing the relevant A record for your hosted zone in the AWS console.
-It will then automatically create and periodically refresh an SSL certificate for HTTPS connections using Let's Encrypt.
+It will then automatically provision an SSL certificate for HTTPS connections.

 ## React Native

 <img src="screenshot2.png" alt="Deej-A.I." style="width:49%;"/> <img src="screenshot3.png" alt="Deej-A.I." style="width:49%;"/>

 ReactJS and React Native are very similar but quite different at the same time.
-I wanted to avoid duplicating code as mch as possible (following the DRY - Don't Repeat Yourself - principle) so I have wrapped the platform specific code in `Platform.js` and `Platform.native.js`.
+I wanted to avoid duplicating code as much as possible (following the DRY - Don't Repeat Yourself - principle) so I have wrapped the platform specific code in `Platform.js` and `Platform.native.js`.
 In particular, the standard HTML tags like `<h1>` or `<a>` have been replaced with wrapper components (e.g., `Text` and `Link`).
 To run on iOS or Android using Expo type
 ```
 yarn start-native
 ```